joehowells/morland-cipher/README.md

  9  0.621 -1.630 -1.294 -1.918 -0.885 -1.565 -0.726 -1.312    N/A
 ```

+These techniques are standard in the analysis of classical ciphers and are widely taught in academic courses on cryptography.

 ### Finding the Key

 The task is to identify the column ordering (key) that maximises the sum of terms in the transition matrix.